Summer Swimwear: UPF Clothing vs. Sunscreen for Babies

 The Geometry of the Sun

-Parents mistakenly view sunscreen as a suit of armor.
-In reality, it is a highly flawed, temporary film.
-Studies show parents routinely apply less than 50% of the requisite volume to achieve the SPF rating on the bottle, and almost no one reapplies every 80 minutes.
+Sunscreen is often treated by parents as a suit of armor, when in reality it is a highly flawed, temporary film: studies show parents routinely apply less than 50% of the requisite volume to achieve the SPF rating on the bottle, and almost no one reapplies every 80 minutes.

 • UPF clothing provides guaranteed, immutable UV blockage.